-Support Fostering Families
+Support Fostering Families.

 Support or short break Fostering families will look after you sometimes for days or maybe weeks.
 They are families that care for lots of different children at different times.
-Your home will be safe and your Fostering family will make you feel very welcome.
+Your home will be safe and caring and will make you feel very welcome.

-Short-Term Fostering Families
+Short-Term Fostering Families.